Weather Attribution Science

 Observation and simulation are used to generate quantitative metrics such as Fraction of Attributable Risk (FAR).
 FAR is a way to express what the percent chance that the event will exceed some threshold was a result of global warming.
 For example, you could say something like “there is a 20% likelihood that this drought would not have occurred without global warming.”
 FAR turns out to be acceptable for some types of events, but not so great for others.

-The difference between unconditional attribution and conditional attribution.
-These words refer to the type of modeling that’s used to quantify it.
+There is also a distinction between two types of attribution: Conditional and Unconditional.
+These words refer to the type of modeling that’s used to quantify them.

-• In an unconditional analysis all of the climate-related numbers -- like air temperature, ocean temperature, wind speed, and so on – are calculated by the model based on some initial conditions.
-Let’s say you start with baseline actual global conditions on January 1, 1950, and then run the model to see what it tells you to expect for mid-Atlantic hurricanes over all the years up to 2017.
-You run it with and without greenhouse gas buildup and compare that with what has actually happened.
+- In unconditional modeling, all of the climate-related numbers -- like air temperature, ocean temperature, wind speed, and so on – are calculated by the model based on some initial conditions.
+Let’s say you start with baseline actual global conditions on January 1, 1950, and then run the model to see what it tells you to expect for mid-Atlantic hurricanes over all the years up to the present.
+You run the model with and without greenhouse gas buildup and compare that with what has actually happened.

-• In conditional modeling you would fix certain key parameters – like sea surface temperature where a hurricane began so that you can then run the model with and without the anomalies created by global warming, along the storm’s path, and then see what the results are for the storm’s size and intensity.
+- In conditional modeling, you would start with fixed values for certain key parameters, such as the sea surface temperature where a hurricane actually began.
+You would then run the model along the storm’s path with and without the anomalies created by global warming, and then see what the results are for the storm’s size and intensity.

 Both of these could be used in attribution studies to answer different questions.